wrfhowell/FormBuilder/src/AST/dsl/docs.md

 ```

 - `id: String` - **Required** unique page id (eg. "contact-page") <!-- TODO: write static check for this -->
-- `heder: String` - Page header text.
+- `header: String` - Page header text.
 Can be dynamically generated with a function or variable
 - `instructions: String` - Instructions or introduction for the quiz takers.
 Can be dynamically generated with a function or variable.
 - `goTo: String` - ID of page that should follow.
 If the page that follows is dependent on the quiz taker's responses, it can be generated with a function or a variable <!-- TODO: write dynamic check for this -->
 - `Questions: List` - List of questions that will appear in the page.
 Refer to the [Question](#question) section for more information about the questions.